1. Road safety

 5. Asking for help

-- Many children and young people with autism do not have the social awareness to understand that other people are sources of help.
+- Many autistic children and young people do not have the social awareness to understand that other people are sources of help.

 - If an individual is object-focused, he/she may not have yet developed an awareness of people in their environment and identified them as sources of help.
 They may not have yet developed the communicative intent to request help.